Using Patterns in your Vancouver Home: How to Add Depth Without Overwhelming Your Space

 A confident designer understands how scale, texture, and repetition work together.
 They know when to be subtle and when to lean into bold moments.
 Pattern does not complicate a space.
 It enriches it.
-At Cameron Zainali Design Group, pattern is treated as a design language that adds charisma, depth, and meaning to every project.
+At Cameron Zainali Interior Design Group, pattern is treated as a design language that adds charisma, depth, and meaning to every project.

 Pattern Creates Character and Identity